 Your au pair will likely want to use a computer to keep in touch with friends and family back home through email and Skype.
 Most au pairs will also use a computer to check favorite websites from back home and visit popular social media sites.
 Some au pairs bring their own laptops and others rely on their host family’s computers for online access.
 In any case, we encourage you to think about what computer, if any, will be available for your au pair to use and when she will have access to it.

 You’ll also want to talk to your au pair about protecting your family’s privacy when online.
 If it is important to you to keep photos and information about your family off of popular social media sites, make sure your au pair is aware of this.

 Au Pair Curfew

-Curfew is another important issue to bring up as soon as your au pair arrives, and like car, phone and computer use, there is a section of the Household Handbook dedicated to curfew.
+Curfew is another important issue to bring up as soon as your au pair arrives – and like car, phone and computer use, there is a section of the House Rules dedicated to curfew.
 Most families give their au pairs a curfew based on when and if she will be on duty the next day.
 An earlier curfew on weeknights is reasonable and ensures your au pair has time to get enough rest so she can fulfill her duties.
 On weekends, au pairs generally expect to be out later.
 Some families have a “car curfew” meaning that the car must be back by a certain time but the au pair may stay out later.